Configuring

 tls.trustedCertificate.certificate: The key in the secret that holds the CA certificate to trust, for example ca.crt.

-instrumentations: This section allows you to define additional instrumentations to enable.
+instrumentations: Here you can define additional instrumentations to enable.
 Event Manager and Event Gateway metrics are enabled by default when OpenTelemetry is enabled.

 The following additional OpenTelemetry metric environment variables are set by default: